Channel

 )

-After this, you can reference the relevant CMake Targets to use the generated C++ code.
-For details, please refer to the official ROS2 documentation and the examples provided by AimRT.## ChannelHandle
+After that, you can reference the relevant CMake Target to use the generated C++ code.
+For details, please refer to the official ROS2 documentation and the Example provided by AimRT.## ChannelHandle

 In AimRT, modules can obtain the aimrt::channel::ChannelHandleRef